150 km/h to Finding Myself

 A banner hung above the track read: Do the race your way.
 And that is exactly what I intend to do.
 I am not competing with anyone but the earlier versions of myself.
 Whether as a mother, a wife, a sister, a friend—or more recently, the founder of my cleaning brand, Green Molecule—I hope to imbue each role with the magical spark I felt on the track, and to do it entirely my way.

-In hindsight, it really was my own little F1 movie — a day that hurled me from G-forces to anti-gravity, and left me changed in ways I never expected.
+In hindsight, it really was my own little F1 movie—a day that hurled me from G-forces to anti-gravity, leaving me changed in ways I never expected.
 Somewhere between the roar of the engine and the stillness within, I found my way home.

 Molecularly Yours,